 Really, only two things.
-First, even the best radar systems have difficulty is differentiating close objects from each other.
-As you may remember from the 12/07/07 article, we thought were closing in on a large slow moving vessel in Narrow Bay one night when our forward-looking infra-red scanner told us the truth - a flock of swans serenely paddling ahead of us...
-This can also be true for a tug and its tow - which is less serene to come upon in the fog...
+First, even the best radar systems have difficulty differentiating close objects from each other.
+As you may remember from the earlier article on radar, we thought we were closing in on a large, slow-moving vessel in Narrow Bay one night when our forward-looking infrared scanner told us the truth - a flock of swans were serenely paddling ahead of us ...
+This can also be true for a tug and its tow - which is less serene to come upon in the fog.

 Secondly, in close quarters, it can be deceptively assuring - when assurance is not at hand.
-Back in the Spring, we came in to Moriches Bay via the Inlet one moonless, cloud covered night with no visible contacts but the radar overlay on the chart plotter.
+Back in the spring, we came in to Moriches Bay (off Long Island in New York) one moonless, cloud-covered night with no visible contacts but the radar overlay on the chartplotter.
 Well, that is certainly better than nothing - except that the east channel from the Inlet to the seaway within the bay is narrow.
-I didn't have 50' on either side of good water - but the chart and radar resolution wasn't much better than that.
+I didn't have 50 feet on either side of good water - but the chart and radar resolution wasn't much better than that.
 What to do?
-Slow down and get a crewman on the bow, so much for technology!
+Slow down and get a crewman on the bow.
+So much for technology!

-"High Def" Means What?
+High-Def Means What?

 When I saw my first high-def TV, I realized that actors had better see their dermatologists right away.
-I could count the hairs on the chin of the actors - which also meant their scars, pimples and pock marks!
-It also meant that sports figures needed to clean up their language because now it was a lot easier to read their lips when they 'cussed out the referee or umpire!
+I could count the hairs on the actors' chins - which also meant their scars, pimples and pockmarks!
+It also meant that sports figures needed to clean up their language because now it was a lot easier to read their lips when they cussed out the referee or umpire ...!

 Happily for boaters, high-def means better, not worse.
-Instead of a smudge of radar return signals implying that the Queen Mary is anchored in Moriches Bay west of the Inlet, you'll be able to count the boats swinging at anchor, or drift fishing, within feet of each other.
-I've seen high-def radar screen-shots showing boats in slips at a marina.
+Instead of a smudge of radar return signals implying that the Queen Mary is anchored ahead, you'll be able to count the boats swinging at anchor, or drift fishing, within feet of each other.
+I've seen high-def radar screenshots showing boats in slips at a marina.
 Prior to that, all I would have been able to see is one large radar return of a very large object ahead.

 High-def is all about resolution.
-And better resolution leads to better problem resolution, and sooner, and that means better safety of life at sea.
+And better resolution leads to better problem resolution, and sooner ... and that means better safety of life at sea.

-What's Available?
+What's Available

-Well, like TV in the early days of the high-def revolution, not everyone has the technology and, for those that do, not all their gear is "plug-compatible."
-Raymarine's latest - the G Series - is the state of the art in high-def radar.
-And their prior state-of-the-art E Series can be retrofitted through firmware (specialized software) to receive and process the high-def signal.
+Well, like TV in the early days of the high-def revolution, not everyone has the technology, and for those that do, not all their gear is "plug-compatible."
+Raymarine's latest - the G Series - is the state-of-the-art in high-def radar.
+And Raymarine's prior state-of-the-art E Series can be retrofitted through firmware (specialized software) to receive and process the high-def signal.

 But the C Series is out of luck.
-Remember that two years ago, the C Series was the state of the art... that's how fast this is moving.
+Remember that three years ago, the C Series was the state of the art ... that's how fast this is moving.